jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - Current model information, local storage path, and model size display in the sidebar
 - Uploaded Excel files are saved into the app-local `workspace` directory
 - Files in the server `workspace` can be downloaded to the browser client from the landing page
+- Files in the server `workspace` can also be deleted from the landing page with a confirmation button
 - Qwen can use validated workspace tools to list, read, write, copy, and delete files
 - Qwen can prepare workspace files for direct download through the Streamlit UI
 - User-selectable Ollama model storage path with model file migration support